Get 80% off your plan for your first 3 months*

 Know the difference between revenue and cash

-Recorded revenue (from sales, for example) isn't the same thing as cash on hand – revenue you've recorded may not have hit your business's bank account yet.
+Recorded revenue isn't the same as cash on hand.
+Sales you've invoiced may not have hit your bank account yet, which means you can't spend that money.

-Compare your financial statements across multiple periods to spot patterns in revenue, expenses, and liabilities.
-This helps you invest in the parts of your business that are performing well and make smart choices about areas that are stalling.
+Comparing statements across multiple periods reveals patterns in revenue, expenses, and liabilities.
+Use these trends to invest in high-performing areas and make smart choices about parts of your business that are stalling.

 Understand your financial ratios